apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

 ### Architecture of the Release pipeline

-The release pipeline is composed of many steps, calling different other jobs to set the correct version, perform the build&test of runtimes/images/operator and then promote released artifacts and container images as production ready.
+The Release Pipeline is composed of many steps, calling different other jobs to set the correct version, perform the build&test of runtimes/images/operator and then promote released artifacts and container images as production ready.

 ![Flow](./images/release-flow.png)

-Like the nightly pipeline, steps could be separated into 2 parts: `Build & Deploy` and `Promote`.
+Like the Nightly Pipeline, steps could be separated into 2 parts: `Build & Deploy` and `Promote`.

-The release pipeline is also adding extra functionalities to this:
+The Release Pipeline is also adding extra functionalities to this:

 * **[Create release branches](../Jenkinsfile.create-release-branches)**
   Based on the given version, a new release branch (with `Major.minor.x`) is created if not already existing.